 If you or your loved one lives in an assisted living community, part or all of your assisted living costs may qualify for the medical expense tax deduction.
-According to the IRS, any qualifying medical expenses that make up more than 10% of an individual’s adjusted gross income can be deducted from taxes.
-The qualifying threshold was lowered from 10% to 7.5% for the tax years 2017 and 2018, but the most recent guidance suggests it will return to 10% for 2019.
+According to the IRS, any qualifying medical expenses that make up more than 7.5% of an individual’s adjusted gross income can be deducted from taxes.

 Medical expenses generally make up at least a portion of the monthly service fees and entrance fees at assisted living communities.
 Tax filers should familiarize themselves with the requirements to qualify for the medical tax deduction and consider speaking to their tax advisors on how to calculate the percentage of assisted living costs that qualify as medical expenses.